congnguyenhuuksocial/nguyen_thanh_cong/README.md

   - **Monitoring**: Implement monitoring tools to track the performance and availability of the API service.
   - **Scaling**: Design the system to be horizontally scalable to handle increased traffic and score update requests.
   - **Error Handling**: Implement robust error handling mechanisms to provide informative responses to users and log errors for debugging.
+  - **Cloud Deployment**: Deploy the API service on cloud platforms like AWS, Azure, or Google Cloud for scalability and reliability.

 - **Future Enhancements**
   - **Audit Logging:** Implement logging of all score update attempts to monitor and mitigate potential abuse.